springernature/frontend-playbook/accessibility/house-style.md

 Our target standards are [WCAG 2.0](https://www.w3.org/TR/WCAG20/) level AA.

-As of January 18th 2018, WCAG 2.0 AA will be incorporated by reference into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).
+As of January 18th 2018, WCAG 2.0 AA has been incorporated by reference into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).
 This means that in order to comply with Section 508, your products MUST also comply with WCAG 2.0 to level AA.
 See the Access Board's Executive Summary, Summary of Key Provisions section 2, [_Broad Application of Web Content Accessibility Guidelines 2.0_](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/i-executive-summary) for further detail.

 ### Tools and techniques